-Integrating specific file revisions
+Merging specific file revisions

-By default, the integrate command integrates all the revisions following the last-integrated source revision into the target.
-To avoid having to manually delete unwanted revisions from the merge file while editing, you can specify a range of revisions to be integrated.
-If you are using p4 integrate, the base file is the closest common ancestor.
-If you are using p4 merge, the base file is the revision with the most edits in common.
+By default, the p4 merge command merges all the revisions following the last-merged source revision into the target.
+To avoid having to manually delete unwanted revisions from the merge file while editing, you can specify a range of revisions to be merged.
+The base file is the revision with the most edits in common.

-Example 6.4.
-Integrating specific file revisions
+Example 8.2.
+Merging specific file revisions

-Bruno has made two bug fixes to //depot/dev/main/jam/scan.c in the main codeline, and Earl wants to integrate the change into the release 1.0 branch.
+Bruno has made two bug fixes to //JamCode/dev/jam/scan.c in the development stream, and Earl wants to merge the change into the release 1.0 branch.
 Although scan.c has gone through several revisions since the fixes were submitted, Earl knows that the bug fixes he wants were made to the 30th revision of scan.c.
 He types: